 An awards banquet on Saturday evening celebrates and recognizes the accomplishments of pilots and volunteers.

 Saturday: Starts the same as Friday; if two flights per competitor were completed for all categories on Friday, only a single flight is needed on Saturday.
 Saturday afternoon is available in case weather delayed or prevents flights on Friday.
-Otherwise, everybody "pitches in" on Saturday afternoon to restore the Ephrata terminal to pre-contest condition.
+Otherwise, everybody "pitches in" on Saturday afternoon to restore the Ephrata terminal to pre-contest (or better!) condition.
 Some competitors will depart for home on Saturday afternoon if the weather forecast for Sunday looks unfavorable.
-Many pilots, family members, and volunteers attend the awards banquet on Saturday evening.
+Many pilots, family members, and non-flying volunteers attend the awards banquet on Saturday evening.

 Sunday: Return home, weather permitting.
 On occasion, instrument meteorological conditions will force pilots to store airplanes in a hangar at Ephrata for a nominal fee, waiting for a Monday return home.
 Some pilots will leave their airplanes in Ephrata for a week until the weather will permit a flight home.